Graduate ApprenticeshipCyber Security

 Designed in partnership with industry, our fully certified National Cyber Security Centre (NCSC) MSc Cyber Security Graduate Apprenticeship gives employers the opportunity for their IT professionals to gain a masters degree over 18 months, whilst still working.
-Neither the employer, or learner, are required to contribute towards tuition fees.
+Neither the employer nor the learner is required to contribute towards tuition fees.

 Through a combination of work-based, online and face-to-face tuition, employees will learn the latest cyber security strategies, theories and techniques, with a focus on integrating their knowledge directly back into the workplace.